canada-ca/open-source-logiciel-libre/en/contribution.md

-# GC Standard on Open Source Code Contribution (DRAFT)
+# Government of Canada Standard on Open Source Code Contribution (DRAFT)

 ## Questions to be clarified

-* What current laws or policies supports/hinders/needs clarification to contribute open source code?
+* What current laws or policies support/hinder/need clarification to contribute open source code?
 * Any law or policy regarding the source code being administrative documents that are communicable and reusable?

 ## Effective date

-This standard takes effect on July 1, 2018.
+This standard takes effect on [Month Day, Year].

 ## Scope

-All new [Source Code](#source-code) created or modified, whether developed internally by GC employees or through negotiated contracts on behalf of the GC.
+All new [Source Code](#source-code) created or modified, whether developed internally by Government of Canada employees or on behalf of the Government of Canada, whether through negotiated contracts or community contributions.

 For the opening of existing source codes, additional actions will be needed, such as defining the scope, reviewing quality and security, and ensuring compliance specifically on intellectual property.